The feature of Piantor:

 - using the same layout as Cantor – the stronger column stagger making typing more comfortable for those who have short pinkies like me

-- diodleless & non-flippable – with the minimalist and error avoidance design, it can definitely be your first soldering project.
+- diodleless & non-flippable – with the minimalist and error avoidance design

 - soldered in / hotswappable key switches – with the choc hotswap sockets, you can change and lube Kailh Choc v1 key switches when needed